heyoeyo/muggled_dpt/README.md

 ```bash
 python run_image.py
 ```
 You can also add  `--help` to the end of this command to see a list of additional flags you can set when running this script.
-One especially interesting flag is `-b`, which allows for processing images at higher resolutions.
+One especially interesting flag is `--crop`, which will allow for interactively cropping the input before performing a depth prediction.
+Cropping can often improve prediction results over smaller regions of the image.

 If you don't provide an image path (using the `-i` flag), then you will be asked to provide one when you run the script, likewise for a path to the model weights.
 Afterwards, a window will pop-up with various sliders that can be used to modify the depth visualization.
 These let you adjust the contrast of the depth visualization, as well as remove a plane-of-best-fit, which can often remove the 'floor' from the depth prediction.
 Additionally, there are a number of keyboard shortcuts that will be printed in the terminal.